modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-1.md

 ### **Dispersion of radiation in collisions electron-photon explained by Compton.**

 The so-called Compton effect was produced, observed and calculated in 1920 by Arthur Compton.
-This effect consists in the $scattering$ $of$ $X$ $rays^{10}$ produced by a collision with an electron.
+This effect consists in the [scattering of X rays](https://en.wikipedia.org/wiki/Compton_scattering) produced by a collision with an electron.
 After this relativistic collision both colliding particles change their directions and magnitudes of their velocities: the incoming photon scatters in a different direction with a lower frequency (larger wavelength) and the initially stationary electron recoils and acquires some velocity up to about 80% of the velocity of light, This effect demonstrates the corpuscular properties of photons; they behave as particles of zero mass.

 What follows is a scheme describing the experimental setting where the three regions of Production, Transformation and Detection and Measurement are shown (Figure 2.4a).
 A vectorial diagram indicates the collision condition (Figure 2.4b).